-The Effective Date is defined as the later of (i) the date upon which Brookfield Residential has sold its last lands within the Orchards development, or (ii) the date upon which all amounts owing to Brookfield Residential have been repaid.
+The Effective Date is defined as the later of: (i) six (6) months after the date upon which Brookfield Residential has sold its last lands within the Orchards development; or, (ii) the date upon which all amounts owing to Brookfield Residential have been repaid.
 Brookfield Residential may, at an earlier date and at its discretion, transfer portions of the amenities or certain aspects of management to the Association.

-During the year, the following transactions occurred with Brookfield Residential:
+The following transactions occurred with Brookfield Residential:

-a) The Association received \$44,811 (2017 - \$5,706) for services provided to Brookfield Residential which requires the Association to maintain certain public areas within other Brookfield Residential communities.
-Of this amount 6,477 (2017 - 2,249) is included in accounts receivable at year end.
-An amount due from Brookfield Residential of 1,2017 - 1,265 is also included in accounts receivable at year end related to recovery of loan fees.

-b) The following expenses were incurred for services provided by Brookfield Residential to the Association:
+- a) The Association received \$77,127 (2018 \$44,811) for services provided to Brookfield Residential which requires the Association to maintain certain public areas within other Brookfield Residential communities.
+Of this amount \$nil (2018 \$6,477) is included in accounts receivable at year end. - b) The following expenses were incurred for services provided by Brookfield Residential to the Association: